Onix-Systems/python-privatbank-client/README.md

     mng = SyncPrivatManager(token, iban)

-3. For a synchronous request use this token and your account's iban to initialize client:
+3. For a asynchronous request use this token and your account's iban to initialize client:

     from async_privat.manager import AsyncPrivatManager